levkk/rwf/README.md

 #### Updating many records

-Multiple records can be updated without fetching them from the database first:
+Multiple records can be updated without fetching them from the database:

 ```rust
 // Remove superpowers from everyone.